 Young’s Double Slit Experiment

+The great scientist Young’s performed an experiment to prove the wave nature of light by explaining the phenomenon of interference of light.
 In the Young’s double slit experiment, two coherent sources were generated using diffracted light from a single slit.
 Note that the waves must have a constant phase difference, so the two slits need not be placed symmetrically from the first slit to observe an interference pattern.

 Lasers are commonly used as coherent sources and use a phenomenon called Simulated Emission to generate highly coherent light.
 Small sources of light are at least partially coherent.
 This is why we can observe interference patterns on soap bubbles and appreciate the iridescence of butterfly wings.
 While sunlight is incoherent overall, small portions on small areas are generally partially coherent.

 Conditions for Interference of Light Waves